 return results;

-• Documents contain handwriting, stamps, or non-standard layouts
+Documents contain handwriting, stamps, mixed content, or non-standard formatting

-• You need structured data, not just raw text
+You need structured data back, not raw text

-• Volume is very high (millions per day) and cost matters at scale
+Volume is very high and API cost at scale is a real constraint

-• You only need raw text extraction, not structured fields
+You only need raw text, not structured field extraction

 Tips for Production Reliability

-1. Always validate the output — check that numeric totals add up, required fields are non-null, and dates are valid before saving to your database.
+1. Always validate the output before saving — check that numeric totals add up, required fields are non-null, and dates are valid.
+The model is reliable, but a corrupted scan or an unusual document layout can produce an incomplete extraction.
+Catch it before it hits your database.

-2. Use temperature 0.1 — lower temperature makes the model more deterministic and consistent.
-High temperature introduces unnecessary variation in data extraction.
+2. Use temperature 0.1 — lower temperature makes the model more deterministic.
+High temperature introduces unnecessary variation in extraction tasks where you want consistent, repeatable output.

-4. Log the raw response — always log the raw JSON string from the model before parsing.
-This makes debugging extraction failures much easier.
+4. Log the raw JSON response before parsing — always capture the raw string from the model before you deserialize it.
+When an extraction fails or returns unexpected data, having the raw response makes debugging straightforward.
+Without it, you're guessing.

 services.AddHttpClient<IDocumentExtractionService>()